tropicalfpv/the-tropicalist/README.md

 ## Short Read :envelope:
 This frame was developed to be easily assembled, strong, and accessible for any 5' FPV build.
 Focused on having a better performance than traditional frames with respect to resonant frequencies, it is a great build for cinematics and freestyle pilots.
-1. Start by downloading the latest files under the [Carbon Cut Files][5] page,
+1. Start by downloading the latest files under the [Releases][5] page,
 2. You can order the parts to construct the frame using this [Bill of Materials][6],
 3. Follow the [instructions for fabrication][4]